Ssobol7/Debian-Guide-Server-Workstation/Workstation/security/fail2ban_setup.md

 sudo journalctl -u fail2ban
 ```

-> Notes:

-- Ensure that the `/var/log/auth.log` file exists and is being used to track SSH login attempts.
-`$ cat /var/log/auth.log`
+&nbsp;

-- Make sure that SSH port 22 is enabled in your "nftables" configuration
+> - Make sure that SSH port 22 is enabled in your "nftables" configuration

 ---